 Location accuracy in Mobile Personal Emergency Response Devices can truly dictate whether a situation can result in a life saved or an accident avoided.
 Without a solid hybrid positioning system implemented by manufacturers, it is difficult for devices to be found in an emergency, both in dense urban environments and inside locations like caregiving facilities.
 Hybrid positioning solves this problem by using multiple location sources like GPS, Wi-Fi access point, and cell tower signals to locate a device based on the strength of each of those signals, and movement of the device.

 A hospital is a busy place - people are running around, moving beds, machines, wheelchairs, etc. from patient rooms to different floors.
 Hospitals have important devices that are often shared between departments.
 Locating these devices for quick use can be a frustrating and inefficient process.
 These resources also need to be regularly serviced and maintained to meet federal standards.
-By enabling indoor location tracking on important hospital devices, hospitals improve peace of mind, organization, efficiency, and overall patient care.
+By enabling indoor location tracking on important hospital devices and focusing on healthcare asset tracking, hospitals improve peace of mind, organization, efficiency, and overall patient care.